-FY 19-20 FY 20-21 FY 21-22 FY 22-23 Performance Standard Actual Standard % Difference Standard Standard Standard Usage Route Ridership 898,007 1,759,000 -49% 388,488 522,000 783,500 Passenger Miles 60,045,281 119,086,000 +50% 26,060,000 35,016,000 52,557,000 Efficiency System Operating Ratio (train and feeder bus) 35% 52% -32% 52% 52% 52% Total Operating Cost/Passenger-Mile \$1.82 \$0.55 +230% \$0.55 \$0.55 \$0.55 Service Quality End-Point On-Time Performance 88% 90% -2% 90% 90% 90% Passenger On-Time Performance 87% 90% -3% 90% 90% 90% Operator Delays/10K Miles 327 >325 +0.5% >325 >325 >325
+FY 20-21 FY 21-22 FY 22-23 FY 23-24 Performance Standard Actual Standard % Difference Standard Standard Standard Usage Route Ridership 354,373 388,488 -9% 792,474 1,158,000 1,384,530 Passenger Miles 24,994,057 16,410,100 +52% 35,015,800 85,446,500 92,905,800 Total Operating Cost/Passenger- Mile \$1.86 \$2.34 -21% \$0.98 \$0.75 \$0.70 Service Quality End-Point On-Time Performance 90% 90% ο% 90% 90% 90% Passenger On-Time Performance 92% 90% +2% 90% 90% 90% Operator Delays/10K Miles 302 >325 -7% >325 >325 >325

 Capital Improvement Program.
-The CCJPA's Capital Improvement Program (CIP) is consistent with the CCJPA's Vision Plan, regional and State of California transportation plans (e.g. Regional Transportation Plans [RTPs] and Caltrans' 2018 State Rail Plan).
+The CCJPA's Capital Improvement Program (CIP) is consistent with the CCJPA's Vision Plan, regional and State of California transportation plans (e.g., Regional Transportation Plans [RTPs] and Caltrans' 2018 State Rail Plan).
 The CIP includes projects in four broad categories: railroad infrastructure maintenance and improvements, rolling stock equipment improvements, service amenity improvements, and service plan improvements and expansions.

-Long-term service plan improvement activities over the next two fiscal years will include the final engineering design of Sacramento to Roseville service expansion project, and the environmental and design phase of the South Bay Connect (formerly Oakland to San Jose Phase 2A) project.
+Long-term service plan improvement activities over the next two fiscal years will include the final engineering design of Sacramento to Roseville service expansion project and the environmental and design phase of South Bay Connect.
 CCJPA will also continue to work in partnership with BART on the initial planning stages for Link21, a new Transbay rail crossing, that includes BART and standard gauge interregional passenger rail services.

-For railroad infrastructure maintenance and improvements, CCJPA will continue to work with Union Pacific Railroad to maintain railroad right-of-way infrastructure in prime condition to reduce delays and ensure excellent on-time performance [90%+] for Capitol Corridor trains.
-For rolling stock improvements, maintaining and improving onboard bike storage will continue to be a priority, and testing of renewable diesel as an alternative fuel source will present an exciting opportunity to decrease carbon emissions associated with train operations.
+For railroad infrastructure maintenance and improvements, CCJPA will continue to work with Union Pacific Railroad to maintain railroad right-of-way infrastructure in prime condition to reduce delays and ensure excellent on-time performance [90%+] for Capitol Corridor trains with two large scale signal replacement projects near Davis Station and at Stege, near Emeryville Station.
+In addition, design for improvements for passenger safety and accessibility at the Davis station is currently underway in partnership with Amtrak, UPRR, and the City of Davis.
+For rolling stock improvements, testing of renewable diesel as an alternative fuel source will present an exciting opportunity to decrease carbon emissions associated with train operations.
+CCJPA is also coordinating closely with Caltrans to rehabilitate and extend the life of the existing fleet.

 For service amenity improvements, customers can expect to see continual Wi-Fi portal improvements in content and bandwidth.
 CCJPA is partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the North County Transit District (NCTD) to modernize PIDS across State-supported intercity passenger rail services, with implementation ongoing through calendar year 2022.
-The California Integrated Travel Program, in coordination with the California State Transportation Agency (CalSTA), will be entering a Minimum Viable Project (MVP) phase which is intended during the Fiscal Year to introduce new ticketing options to the public.
+The California Integrated Travel Program

+(Cal-ITP), in coordination with the California State Transportation Agency (CalSTA), will be entering a Minimum Viable Project (MVP) phase which is intended during the Fiscal Year to introduce new ticketing options to the public.
 This will require internal Capitol Corridor management and oversight changes, and as experienced by the public, there will be a notable change to ticket sales can proceed.
 CCJPA is presently developing the nature of the MVP and will engage with the public as to the nature of the ticketing change.